section-engineering-education/engineering-education/content/articles/data-recovery-raid-and-erasure-coding/index.md

 This is because they use a relatively small number of parity symbols.
 This method also uses simple algorithms such as the Berlekamp-Massey algorithm, the Euclidean algorithm, and the Chinese Remainder Theorem.

 Reed Solomon based systems are best for:
-- Cloud storage vendors
+- Cloud storage vendors.
-- Data transmission and recovery experts
+- Data transmission and recovery experts.

 #### 2. XOR E. C
 This scheme is more efficient in identifying and correcting errors in data than Reed Solomon codes.
 The parity bits and parity checking are the vital components that allow an XOR E.C. system to achieve high error detection and correction operations.